heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-12-launch-gitkraken-from-your-terminal.md

 alias kraken='open -a "GitKraken" --args -p $(pwd)'
 ```

-If you are using a bash terminal, you can add it to your `~/.bash_profile` or `~/.bashrc` file.
 If you are not sure what terminal you are using you can check with the following command:

 ```bash
 echo "$SHELL"